IanPeake/FatMaxxer/README.md

 Artifact detection (RR interval changes too fast) and filtering.

-Realtime UI shows elapsed time, instantaneous heart rate, RMSSD and DFA alpha1 and detected artifacts / nr samples (percentage %) in the window.
+Realtime UI shows elapsed time, instantaneous heart rate, RMSSD and DFA alpha1 and detected artifacts / number of samples (percentage %) in the window.

-Audio output advises HR, alpha1 and artifact rejection rate, adjusting to your work rate:
+Audio output advises HR, alpha1 and detected artifact rate, adjusting to work rate---HR and/or alpha1.
-RMSSD at low heart rates below threshold.
+RMSSD at HRs below a given threshold.
-Alpha1 at high heart rates above threshold.
+Alpha1 at HRs above a given threshold.
 Artifact reporting above threshold / at higher intensity.
-Higher advice rates at higher intensity.
+More frequent advice at higher intensity.
-Audible WAV sample in real time on dropped artifact.
+Audible WAV sample (click) on dropped artifact.

 Graph plots
-- green trace for alpha1 (values appear at 100x, e.g. 0.75 reads as 75, to share primary axis with HR)
+- green trace for alpha1 (values are mapped to the range 0--200, e.g. 0.75 reads as 75, to share primary axis with HR.)
-- red trace for heart rate
+- red trace for HR.
 - blue trace for RMSSD.

 Main issue remaining: Android pauses the app unpredictably.
 Interacting with the app regularly seems to avert pausing.